Camille E. Davis.

 September 2011 – December 2011.
 Research Intern, Writers’ Guild of Great Britain, London, UK

-- Applications: Microsoft Office Suite (Word, Excel, PowerPoint), Google Suite, and Adobe Creative Suite (Photoshop, InDesign, Acrobat)
+- Applications: Microsoft Office Suite (Word, Excel, PowerPoint), Google Suite, Canva and Adobe Creative Suite (Photoshop, InDesign, Acrobat)

-- Coding Languages: HTML5, CSS3/SASS, Javascript/jQuery, Ruby, and Ruby on Rails
+- Coding Languages:HTML5, CSS3/SASS, Javascript/jQuery, Ruby, and Ruby on Rails

-- Content Management Systems: Drupal, WordPress, and Omeka
+- Coding Platforms: Drupal, WordPress, and Omeka

 - Data Visualization Platforms: CiteSpace, VOSViewer, Tableau Public, RAWGraphics, and Google Fusion Tables.